schech1/uptime-buddy/README.md

 The current update frequency of the Widgets is 15 minutes.
 In future versions this will frequency will be individually adjustable, to extend battery life of the Apple Watch.

+## Data Privacy

+Uptime Buddy does not save, share or forward any data.
+The data that is fetched from the backend is only displayed on your device.
+The Apple Watch or iOS apps do not store any data locally on the devices, except the address of your backend.
+This is needed to keep setting over reboots.

 ## Related Projects

 This project is based on Uptime Kuma and uptime-kuma-api.

 [Uptime Kuma](https://github.com/louislam/uptime-kuma): A self-hosted monitoring tool to monitor uptime for websites, applications and services.

 [uptime-kuma-api](https://github.com/lucasheld/uptime-kuma-api): A Python API for Uptime Kuma.